 Long-established global organisation first set up in the USA in the early 1930s.
-It offers a twelve-step process to help recovery in alcoholics and is based on supportive group sessions that take place in a safe and ‘anonymous’ space.
-AA is open to alcoholics, their families or friends.
-The whole ethos is non-judgemental – something that’s often difficult, especially in today’s open and opinionated world.
+It offers a twelve-step process to help recovery based on supportive group sessions held in an anonymous safe space.
+AA is open to alcoholics, their families and friends.
+The ethos is non-judgemental, something that’s especially important in today’s open and often opinionated world.

 5. AYURVEDIC MEDICINE

 Ayurveda is a form of complementary medicine and one of the world’s oldest.
 It originated in India thousands of years ago and is, to this day, one of the country’s most traditional methods of healthcare.
 It uses herbal remedies and special diets combined with other health-giving treatments such as massage.
 Many retreats in India offer ayurvedic holidays in comfortable, sometimes luxurious, resorts.
 Check out one of the professionally accredited learning centres here.